TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - 2003-04: John Bonin

 ### Marvin Wachman Fellowship in Force and Diplomacy
 To be awarded to a Temple University graduate student in the history of U.S. foreign relations.
-Direct questions or applications should contact [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu). **The deadline for spring awards is October 2; for fall awards the deadline is March 1.**
+Direct questions or applications should contact [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu). **The deadline for spring awards is October 1.

 **Previous Recipients:**
 - 2017-18: Keith Riley